PhenomDevel/PhenomRaidTools/README.md

 - Disable all sender related inputs if just receiver mode is enabled

+- Add "global" encounter which will always be merged with the current encounter for e.g. seconds pots or something

 ## TODOs
 - Refactor `TriggerHandler.lua` for better performance and better readability